MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 # New-CMProgram

 ## SYNOPSIS

-Creates a new program in Configuration Manager.
+Create a new program for a package.

 ## SYNTAX